dnhddchessassociation/dnhddchessassociation.github.io/content/aboutus.md

 ## About DNH & DD Chess Association

 Welcome to the DNH & DD Chess Association!
-We are dedicated to promoting the game of chess across all age groups and skill levels in DNH & DD.
+We are dedicated to promoting the game of chess across all age groups and skill levels in DNH & DD and nearby regions.
+Our aim is promote Chess in India.

 ### Our Mission